garabik/diseven/README.md

 ## Installation

-Make /dev/input/ readable by you - either by changing the access rights to the devices, or, in modern distributions, make yourself a member of `input` group.
+Make /dev/input/ readable by you - either by changing the access rights to the devices, or, in modern distributions, make yourself a member of `input` group, usually by executing `adduser yourusername input` command as root.

 Put `diseven.conf` into /etc, edit it according to your needs.